austingriffith94/risk_management/README.md

 ## Risk Measures
 ### VaR and $VaR

 VaR is a measure of the potential loss from extreme negative returns within a certain confidence. $VaR is a measure of the potential loss of value from an extreme negative return.
-Both values can be expressed by the following equations:
+Both values can be expressed by the following relationship:

     Pr(r > -VaR) = p
     Pr($Loss > $VaR) = p

 where
 - p is the percentage confidence for the interval
-- r is the returns
+- r is the returns over the period being observed

-Based on this probability relationship, VaR can be solved by the expression:
+Based on this probability relationship, VaR can be solved by the equation:

     VaR = -σ * Φ-1(p)
     $VaR = VaR * Vpf